cosmos/cosmos-sdk/docs/learn/advanced/07-cli.md

 The `InterceptConfigsPreRunHandler` call creates a viper literal, default `server.Context`, and a logger and sets that on the root command's `Context`.
 The `server.Context` will be modified and saved to disk.
 The internal `interceptConfigs` call reads or creates a CometBFT configuration based on the home path provided.
 In addition, `interceptConfigs` also reads and loads the application configuration, `app.toml`, and binds that to the `server.Context` viper literal.
 This is vital so the application can get access to not only the CLI flags, but also to the application configuration values provided by this file.

 :::tip
-When willing to configure which logger is used, do not to use `InterceptConfigsPreRunHandler`, which sets the default SDK logger, but instead use `InterceptConfigsAndCreateContext` and set the server context and the logger manually:
+When willing to configure which logger is used, do not use `InterceptConfigsPreRunHandler`, which sets the default SDK logger, but instead use `InterceptConfigsAndCreateContext` and set the server context and the logger manually:

 ```diff
 -return server.InterceptConfigsPreRunHandler(cmd, customAppTemplate, customAppConfig, customCMTConfig)